w6teran/AWS-Training/README.md

 - Remember last 3 password(s) and prevent reuse

 4. Login again with your new Password
-5. Open the AWS LAB User Config, there will be some unique data for all the labs that will be related to each user
+5. The open the AWS LAB User Config, there will be some unique data per user for some of the labs.
+6. You can download all the material from Gitub to your own PC.